 Pay Us A Visit!

-The PPC allows an individual a maximum of 3 visits to the club, on a Saturday morning, to see whether the club and/or the sport is right for you.
+Once the club has a permanent location, the PPC allows an individual a maximum of 3 visits to the club, to see whether the club and/or the sport is right for you.
 During all three visits, you will be permitted to mix and mingle with the club members, while they carry out the courses of fire for the day.
 You will get to ask questions and get to see, up close, the varying equipment, which is used.

 There is no charge for your visits to the club, however for a small fee of $20.00, you will be permitted to briefly shoot (20 rounds) the club pistol, under very close supervision, so you can see what it’s like.